 In Virginia, Driving Under the Influence or Driving While Intoxicated is not a traffic violation―it’s a criminal offense!
 You’ll be handcuffed, arrested, taken to jail, and required to come to court.
 If you are charged with a DUI or DWI, it is important that you contact an experienced DUI / DWI attorney right away.
-The attorneys at the Law Office of Gregory R. Hough will provide you with a FREE legal consultation.
+The attorneys at Bernstein Hough, P.C.will provide you with a FREE legal consultation.

 In Virginia, drunk driving refers to driving (a motor vehicle, boat, or watercraft) with a blood alcohol concentration (BAC) of 0.08%or more.
 In some instances, you can be convicted of DUI / DWI with an even lower BAC.
 You can also be charged with a DUI / DWI if you are under the influence of any narcotic drug or any other self-administered intoxicant.
 This even includes prescription drugs and over-the-counter medication.
 You can be convicted of DUI if it is proven that you are driving while your skills, including judgment, coordination, and response time, are affected by an intoxicant.

 If you are arrested for a DUI / DWI you will be given either a breath or blood test.
 Refusal to submit to the test will likely result in you being charged with the civil violation of refusal.
 If convicted of this civil offense, the Virginia DMV will suspend your driving privileges for 12 months in addition to any suspensions given by the court for a DUI / DWI conviction.

 If you have either a prior conviction for refusing the breath test or a prior DUI conviction, refusing the breath test again will result in being charged with a criminal misdemeanor, punishable by up to a year in jail and a three-year license suspension.